MicrosoftDocs/cpp-docs/docs/cpp/standard-conversions.md

 cout << (float)1E300 << endl;
 ```

-The maximum value representable by type **`float`** is 3.402823466E38 — a much smaller number than 1E300.
+The maximum value representable by type **`float`** is 3.402823466E38 which is a much smaller number than 1E300.
 Therefore, the number is converted to infinity, and the result is "inf".

 ## Conversions between integral and floating point types